Share with friends who are paying retail price for their travel!

 The large majority of Travel Freely members see their credit scores improve!
 Read How Free Travel Increases Your Credit Score to learn how this is possible.

-Travel Freely has filtered through hundreds of articles and websites dedicated to this topic and condensed the information into just a few pages so that you can save time and be sure you are doing the right things to increase your credit score.
+Travel Freely has filtered through hundreds of articles and websites dedicated to this topic and condensed the information into just a few pages to save time and be sure you are doing the right things to increase your credit score.
 Enjoy, and keep track of how your score improves!

-If you are brand new, be sure to review the TF Beginner’s Guide to Credit Cards and Credit Scores before moving forward.
+If you are brand new, review the TF Beginner’s Guide to Credit Cards and Credit Scores before moving forward.

 Just Getting Started?
 What this means for the cards you currently have in your wallet